 Diagnosis and Treatment:

-Understanding and preparing for the possibility of PRA in Bernese Mountain Dogs allows owners to better support their pets through vision loss.
-The bond between a dog and its owner is not dependent on sight, and with the right adjustments, it can continue to be a source of joy and comfort for both.
+Understanding and planning to maximize the benefits in PRA or PRA for Bernese Mountain Dogs helps owners to aid their pets who are blind.
+The connection between the dog and its pet’s owner isn’t dependent upon sight, however when the right adjustments are made, the relationship can be a source of joy and harmony for both.

 5. Cancer (e.g., Histiosarcoma)